PavanChintha/Text-classification-on-consumer-compliant-dataset/README.md

 > 1. Create a conventional machine learning model to complete the task.
 Since this is an introduction to NLP and we have chosen to work with truncated data, deep learning methods are not discussed.

-# If you are working on your local machine on a jupyter environment,
+If you are working on your local machine on a jupyter environment,
-# -    You will need to download the data - links shared above
+ -    You will need to download the data - links shared above
-# -    Please create a virtual environment and make sure it is active.
+ -    Please create a virtual environment and make sure it is active.
-#      This is a standard 'best-practice'.
-Uncomment the next two lines to ensure the correct environment is activated.
+      This is a standard 'best-practice'.
+Run the next two lines to ensure the correct environment is activated. import os os.environ['CONDA_DEFAULT_ENV']

-# import os
-# os.environ['CONDA_DEFAULT_ENV']